Whimsical Night Sky Illustration — Bullet Journal Setup

 The Process

 The making of this night sky illustration was actually very simple.
-A little bit of patience and repetition can create a complex-looking page without a ton of effort.
+A little bit of time, patience and repetition can create a complex-looking page without a ton of effort.

 Finally, I used my Fudenosuke brush pen to outline my calendar boxes and then I filled in the dates with a fine drawing pen.